ENG-101 Reading Writing & Reasoning (3 credits)

 This course is designed for incoming freshmen who demonstrate a need for improving their reading, writing and reasoning skills necessary for college success.
 Required for students who have an SAT EBRW Sub-score 450 or below or ACT 18 or below.

 ENG-111 Introduction to Literature: Acad Writing (3 credits)

 This course is an introduction to literature and the fundamentals of academic writing.
 Students learn the skills essential to college success:critical reading and analytical thinking, interpretation, scholarly discussion and collaboration, effective oral presentation, composition of writing for both readers and listeners.

 ENG-112 Humanities Seminar (3 credits)

-This course teaches academic writing skills based on a humanities topic, thematically linked to the D'Youville general education core.
+This course teaches academic writing skills based on a humanities topic, thematically linked to the D'Youville general education.
 Topics will vary by instructor and will be approached from literary or historical perspectives, with a common focus on cultural studies.
 Offered both semesters.
 Crosslisted with HIS-112 beginning Fall 2019.

 ENG-189 Topics in Critical Inquiry (3 credits)

 Critical inquiry is the process of gathering and evaluating information, ideas, and assumptions from multiple perspectives to produce well-reasoned analysis and understanding, and leading to new ideas, applications and questions.
 This course is intended to introduce new students to intellectual inquiry at the university by engaging them in in-depth study of a single topic utilizing a variety of perspectives and methods.
 The course emphasizes the essential role of critical and creative thinking to their lives as students, citizens, future professionals, and productive members of their communities.